-ConvTable is the internal conversion table allocated by ConversionStartup (see page F-42).
+ConvTable is the internal conversion table allocated by ConversionStartup (on page 161).

 Flags modify the behavior of the conversion.
 The flags available for CobolToGeneralString are the union of the flags for CobolToNumericString and CobolToString.
-Some flags, such as PF LEADING MINUS, are ignored for nonnumeric strings.
-Other flags, such as PF LEADING SPACES are ignored for numeric strings.
-Valid flag values (see Table F-2 on page F-5) for CobolToGeneralString are:
+Some flags, such as PF\LEADING\MINUS, are ignored for non-numeric strings.
+Other flags, such as PF\LEADING\SPACES are ignored for numeric strings.
+Valid flag values (see Table 8 on page 128) for CobolToGeneralString are:

-- PF\ASSERT\SIGNED
+- PF ASSERT SIGNED

 - PF ASSERT UNSIGNED

+- PF C DATA IS ANSI

+- PF C DATA IS OEM

 - PF IN

 - PF\LEADING\MINUS

 - PF LEADING SIGN

 - PF LEADING SPACES

-- PF\LEADING\VALUE

-- PF\NO\NULL\POINTER

-- PF\NO\SIZE\ERROR
+- PF LEADING VALUE

+- PF NO NULL POINTER

+- PF NO SIZE ERROR

 - PF OCCURS

 - PF OPTIONAL

 - PF REPEAT

 - PF ROUNDED

-- PF\SILENT
+- PF SILENT

 - PF SIZE

-- PF TRAILING CREDIT
+- PF\TRAILING\CREDIT

 - PF TRAILING DEBIT

-- PF\TRAILING\MINUS

-- PF\TRAILING\SIGN
+- PF TRAILING MINUS

-- PF\TRAILING\SPACES
+- PF TRAILING SIGN

-- PF TRAILING VALUE
+- PF TRAILING SPACES

-- PF\VALUE\IF\OMITTED
+- PF\TRAILING\VALUE

+- PF VALUE IF OMITTED

 Occurs is the array size if the C parameter is an array.
 A value of zero may be specified if the C parameter is a scalar; negative values for the Occurs parameter are allowed, but are treated as equivalent to zero.
-If the value is greater than 1, we recommend the PF\OCCURS flag be set, although it is documentary only.
+If the value is greater than 1, we recommend the PF\OCCURS flag be set, although it is for documentation purposes only.

-Omitted is the default value for omitted arguments if either of the PF OPTIONAL or PF VALUE IF OMITTED flags is set.
+Omitted is the default value for omitted arguments if either of the PF\OPTIONAL or PF\VALUE\IF\OMITTED flags is set.

 Parameter is the address of the C pointer where the address of the string will be stored.
-It may also be the address of an array of string values if the PF\OCCURS flag is set.
+It may also be the address of an array of string values if the PF OCCURS flag is set.